Tuesday, July 31, 2012

 Each year, California brown pelicans migrate north from their breeding grounds in Mexico and the offshore islands of southern California.

+Anacapa, one of the Channel Islands, has historically maintained the largest colony in California.
 The Chumash people knew the island as 'Pi awa phew' - 'house of the pelican'.

 At one time, the breeding range of the California brown pelican extended as far north as Point Lobos, near Monterey, but there has been no nesting activity on Bird Island since 1959, which, interestingly, coincided with the last significant year for the Monterey sardine fishery.

 Young pelicans fledge when they are about 3-4 months old.
 While some remain close to home, others follow adults on their northward journey.
-In the last two weeks, we've seen an unusually high number of these young migrants in trouble
+In the last two weeks, we've seen an unusually high number of these young migrants in trouble.

 Up and down the coast, hundreds of young California brown pelicans are being found, thin and weak - starving to death.